Racial Integrity Act of 1924: Implementation and consequences: 1924–1979

 The combined effect of these two laws adversely affected the continuity of Virginia's American Indian tribes.
-The Racial Integrity Act called for only two racial categories to be recorded on birth certificates, rather than the traditional six: "white" and "colored" (which now included Indian and all discernible mixed race persons).
+The Racial Integrity Act called for only two racial categories to be recorded on birth certificates, rather than the traditional six: "white" and "colored" (which now included Indian and all discernible mixed-race persons).
 The effects were quickly seen.
-In 1930, the US Census for Virginia recorded 779 Indians; by 1940, that number had been reduced to 198.
+In 1930, the US census for Virginia recorded 779 Indians; by 1940, that number had been reduced to 198.
 In effect, Indians were being erased as a group from official records.

 In addition, as Plecker admitted, he enforced the Racial Integrity Act extending far beyond his jurisdiction in the segregated society.
 For instance, he pressured school superintendents to exclude mixed-race (then called mulatto) children from white schools.
 Plecker ordered the exhumation of dead people of "questionable ancestry" from white cemeteries to be reinterred elsewhere.

 Indians reclassified as colored

-As registrar, Plecker directed the reclassification of nearly all Virginia Indians as colored on their birth and marriage certificates, because he was convinced that most Indians had African heritage and were trying to "pass" as Indian to evade segregation.
+As registrar, Plecker directed the reclassification of nearly all Virginia Indians as colored on their birth and marriage certificates.

 Consequently, two or three generations of Virginia Indians had their ethnic identity altered on these public documents.
 Fiske reported that Plecker's tampering with the vital records of the Virginia Indian tribes made it impossible for descendants of six of the eight tribes recognized by the state to gain federal recognition, because they could no longer prove their American Indian ancestry by documented historical continuity.

 Involuntary sterilization

 Historians have not estimated the impact of the miscegenation laws.
 There are records, however, of the number of people who were involuntarily sterilized during the years these two laws were in effect.
 Of the involuntary sterilizations reported in the United States prior to 1957, Virginia was second, having sterilized a total of 6,683 persons (California was first, having sterilized 19,985 people without their consent).
 Many more women than men were sterilized: 4,043 to 2,640.
-Of those, 2,095 women were sterilized under the category of "Mentally Ill"; and 1,875 under the category "Mentally Deficient."
+Of those, 2,095 women were sterilized under the category of "Mentally Ill"; and 1,875 under the category "Mentally Deficient".
 The remainder were for "Other" reasons.
 Other states reported involuntary sterilizations of similar numbers of people as Virginia.